metaplex-foundation/developer-hub/src/pages/candy-machine/guides/airdrop-mint-to-another-wallet.md

 ---
-title: How to Mint NFTs to Another Wallet - Airdrop example
+title: Airdrops - How to Mint NFTs to another Wallet
-metaTitle: Mint from Candy Machine to a different wallet | Candy Machine
+metaTitle: Airdrops - Mint from Candy Machine to a different wallet | Candy Machine
 description: A developer guide on how to mint NFTs from a Candy Machine to a different wallet address.
 Useful for airdrops and similar use cases.
 ---

-## Overview
 This guide explains how to mint NFTs from a Candy Machine to different wallet addresses - a common requirement for airdrops, giveaways, or distributing NFTs to multiple recipients.

 ## Prerequisites
-Either

 - Basic understanding of Solana and NFTs
 - A funded wallet for transaction fees

+**either**

 - Sugar CLI (v2.0.0 or higher)

-Or
+**or**

 - Node.js 16.0 or higher
 - @metaplex-foundation/mpl-token-metadata
 - @metaplex-foundation/mpl-toolbox